g2384/Life-In-The-UK/Facts.md

   - You must also have valid **motor insurance**.
 It is a **serious criminal offence** to drive without insurance.
   - If your vehicle is over **three** years old, you must take it for a Ministry of Transport (MOT) test **every** year.
 It is an offence not to have an MOT certificate if your vehicle is more than three years old.
 - You can find out more about vehicle tax and MOT requirements from www.gov.uk.
+- In summary, to drive a car in the UK you need:
+  - a driving licence,
+  - a valid motor insurance,
+  - a MOT certificate (for cars over three years old)
+  - and the road tax.

 ## Your role in the community